 Cal Dining is committed to supporting and nourishing the Berkeley community during this challenging and uncertain time.
 Our goal is to provide high-quality dining options, while following CDC, the City of Berkeley Public Health, and California Department of Public Health requirements.
 Due to precautions for COVID-19, our hours of operation may change with limited notice.

 Our team is dedicated to ensuring cleanliness and reducing virus transmission.
-Meal plans will be offered for those living in campus housing or for those in the campus area.
 You may notice some additional changes in your dining experience, including:

-- On-campus dining will be offered “to-go” and dining seating areas will be closed.
+- Meals will be offered “to-go” and dining seating areas will be closed

 Dining also has several stations throughout each facility that provide sanitizer to guests.
 Dining has also moved away from self-serve stations.